Zhengqbbb/cz-git/packages/cli/README.md

 OPTIONS:
-    --config       Specify the configuration file to use --reback|-b    Provide interactive prompt by the last message --retry|-r     Direct retry submit by the last message --help|-h      Show help
+    --config       Specify the configuration file to use --retry|-r     Direct retry submit by the last message --help|-h      Show help
     --version      Show version